strawberryhacker/citrus-boot/README.md

 ## Use

-See the Cinnamon® OS readme https://github.com/strawberryhacker/cinnamon
+See the Citrus OS readme https://github.com/strawberryhacker/citrusOS